Exclusive: DDoS attacks up, spike in attacks on govt agencies

 Attacks on systems integrators and consultancies were up, and government agencies such as consulates, embassies, the International Monetary Fund, the US State Department, and the United Nations experienced a sharp rise in attacks.

-This aligns with the use of DDoS against targets by governments as well as those ideologically opposed to the interests represented by these institutions.
+This aligns with the use of DDoS against targets by governments as well as those ideologically opposed to the interests represented by these institutions.7.
+New DDoS attack vectors are rapidly leveraged

 The Memcached attack campaign used vulnerabilities in misconfigured Memcached servers to launch enormous DDoS attacks, a process that took very little time from initial reporting to the first attack tool being made available and utilized to cause a global impact.